-PRODUCT LEAK TYPE VAPORS HAZARDOUS [SUCH AS: CF DIESEL FUEL FUEL, GASOL AND OTHER F PRODUCTS] RUDE OIL, , JET .INE, Liquid Initially heavier than air and spread along ground and collect in low or confined areas.
+PRODUCT LEAK TYPE VAPORS HAZARDOUS [SUCH AS: CF DIESEL FUEL FUEL, GASO AND OTHER PRODUCTS] RUDE OIL, , JET LINE, Liquid Initially heavier than air and spread along ground and collect in low or confined areas.
 Vapors may travel to source of ignition and flash back.
 Explosion hazards indoors, outdoors or in sewers.
 HEALTH HAZARDS produce irr itating, corrosive naterial may irritate or burn skin and eyes.
 Fire may e and/or toxic gases.
 Vapors may cause dizziness or e control or dilution water may cause pollution.
-NATURAL GA s Gas Lighter than air and will generally rise and dissipate.
-May gather in a confined space and travel to a source of ignition. with air.
-Va be toxic if i pors may cause at, sparks or flames and will form explosive mixtures e dizziness or asphyxiation without warning and may concentrations.
-Contact with gas or liquefied gas may and/or frostbite cause burns, severe injury and/or frostbite.
+NATURAL GA \S Gas Lighter than air and will generally rise and dissipate.
+May gather in a confined space and travel to a source of ignition.
+HEALTH HAZARDS with air.
+Va be toxic if i pors may cause nhaled at high c at, sparks or flames and will form explosive mixtures dizziness or asphyxiation without warning and may oncentrations.
+Contact with gas or liquefied gas may and/or frostbite.